 A summary of the findings:

-- only 10% of survey respondents drive to the Bloor Annex neighbourhood
+- only 10% of visitor survey respondents drive to the Bloor Annex neighbourhood

-- even during peak periods no more than 80% of paid parking spaces are paid for
+- even during peak periods no more than 80% of paid parking spaces are in use

 - patrons arriving by foot and bicycle visit the most often and spend the most money per month